 However, one woman has - largely unnoticed - achieved a remarkable breakthrough that would be impossible to imagine in either of the other two sports.
 Because Elaine Vassie, seven years after taking up the game and only four years after becoming a coach, is now the Head Coach of semi-professional side Manchester RFC in National League One (only two steps below the Guinness Premiership, and three above Letchworth's 1st XV).

-Admittedly it is not the post she joined the club for.
-As an article in today's Daily Mail reveals she originally joined the club as an assistant coach, with an emphasis on conditioning.
+an article in today's Daily Mail reveals she originally joined the club as an assistant coach, with an emphasis on conditioning.
 But when she arrived she found that most of the 1st XV had left due to money problems, with the Head Coach following a few weeks later.
 With almost no experienced (or even adult) players life for Manchester has been pretty difficult, but Elaine seems to have held her team together remarkably well and - while they are still without a win - they aren't losing by margins of over 140 points any more.

 Though relegation for Manchester this season looks certain (and has done since before Elaine took over), if she can hold her young team they could be a team to watch in the future.